 Critics argue that, in the context of financial markets, if a large number of traders and investors rely on the same types of indicators, such as support or resistance lines, the chances of these indicators working increase.

-On the other hand, many TA supporters argue that each chartist has their own particular way of analyzing the charts and using the several indicators available, which would imply that it is virtually impossible for a large number of traders to use the same particular strategy.
+On the other hand, many TA supporters argue that each chartist has a particular way of analyzing the charts and using the many indicators available.
+This would imply that it is virtually impossible for a large number of traders to use the same particular strategy.

 The fundamental analysis considers that the future performance of an asset is dependent on much more than just historical data.
 Essentially, FA is a method used to estimate the intrinsic value of a company, business or asset based on a wide range of micro and macroeconomic conditions, such as company management and reputation, market competition, growth rates, and industry health.